Phillips 66: First service station (1927–1954)

-Motor oil
+Motor oil (1954–2000)

 Phillips was among the first oil companies to introduce a multi-grade motor oil, "TropArtic," in 1954.
 Such motor oils were designed to be used year-round in automobile engines, as opposed to single grades for which different grades of motor oils were recommended to meet weather variances.

-Gas stations
+Phillips 66 sells motor oil under the Kendall brand.

 Phillips also had gasoline stations in Canada's western provinces of Alberta, British Columbia, Manitoba, and Saskatchewan under the name Pacific 66 until the late 1970s.
-In 1932, the 76 brand, long familiar in the western U.S., was created by Union Oil Company of California (later Unocal).
-In 1946, Phillips purchased the Utah-based Wasatch Oil Co., bringing the Phillips 66 brand to the northern Rocky Mountain states and the far eastern portions of Oregon and Washington.

 In 1966, Phillips entered the West Coast market by purchasing Tidewater Oil Co.'s refining and marketing properties in that region and rebranding all Flying A distributorships and service stations to Phillips 66.

 In 1967, Phillips became the nation's second oil company, after Texaco, to sell and market gasoline in all 50 states, by opening a Phillips 66 station in Anchorage, Alaska.
 However, Phillips' experiment in 50-state marketing was short-lived.

 The company withdrew from gasoline marketing in the northeastern U.S. in 1972, and sold the former Tidewater properties on the West Coast to The Oil & Shale Corporation (Tosco) in 1976.
 Today, Phillips 66 primarily operates in the Midwest and Southwest.
 In recent years, the 76, Phillips 66 and Conoco brand-names have begun to reappear in Eastern markets, including the New York City metro region, via a licensing deal with Motiva Enterprises.

-Mergers
+Mergers (2000–2012)

 Phillips Petroleum created a joint venture with Chevron Corporation's chemicals and plastics division in 2000 and also acquired ARCO Alaska from BP.
 It purchased Tosco, which included Circle K convenience stores and Union 76 gasoline, in 2001.
-The 76 brand, long familiar in the western and southern U.S., was created by Union Oil Company of California (later Unocal) in 1932.
 In 1983, Phillips Petroleum purchased the General American Oil Company from owners Algur H. Meadows, Henry W. Peters, and Ralph G. Trippett.

 In 2002, Phillips Petroleum merged with Conoco to form ConocoPhillips.
 The merged company continued marketing gasoline and other products under the Phillips 66, Conoco, and 76 brands.
 However, Phillips 66 Company licenses the Phillips 66 brand to Suncor Energy for its Phillips 66-branded stations in Colorado.

+Spin-off from ConocoPhillips (2012–present)

+In 2012, Phillips 66 was spun off from ConocoPhillips, creating a company about as big as Valero Energy, the largest refiner at the time.

+In October 2013, two workers were injured in an accident at the company's Humber refinery, which resulted in Phillips 66 being fined more than £1.2 million by the Health and Safety Executive in May 2020.